History

 Hosford Mill, 1906 Hosford, Florida

-Graves Brothers Company began as Graves Lumber Company in 1895 as a logging business in Geneva, Alabama by brothers James Edwin Graves, Jr. and Walter Graves.
-The company harvested trees and transported the logs on the Chatawhatcee River via log carts pulled by oxen.
-Later, the brothers moved to DeFuniak Springs, FL, borrowed money from a Pensacola bank and built their own sawmill in Pine Log, FL.
-By 1906, the brothers had acquired large timber tracts in Liberty County where they built a large mill in what is now the town of Hosford, FL.
+Graves Brothers Company began in 1895 as Graves Lumber Company, a logging business in Geneva, Alabama started by brothers James Edwin Graves, Jr. and Walter Graves.
+The company began by harvesting trees and floating the logs down the Choctawhatchee River to sawmills for processing.
+Later, the brothers moved to Florida, borrowed money from a Pensacola bank and built their own sawmill in Pine Log, FL.
+By 1906, the brothers had acquired sizeable timber tracts in Liberty County, FL where they built a large sawmill in what is now the town of Hosford.

-They literally had to build a town in Hosford.
-This included a hotel, commissary, office and employee dwellings including providing all the electricity.
-The company store or "commissary" was the trading center for several turpentine stills and other small saw mills up and down the L&N railroad.
-The store sold everything from silk stockings to coffins.
-Refrigeration for the groceries came from 300 lb. blocks of ice that arrived from the plant in Apalachicola, FL once a week.
-The town of Hosford depended on Graves Brothers Company's commissary for their livelihood.
-James Edwin's son, James Richard 'Rip' Graves, worked in the commissary during summer vacation following his freshmen year at the University of Florida in 1926.
-He said he never enjoyed another summer as much as this one.
+Since no town existed in Hosford in 1906, James and Walter had to build one.
+This included building a hotel, a commissary, a business office and multiple employee dwellings.
+This also included providing electricity for the town.
+The company store or "commissary" was the trading center for several turpentine stills and smaller sawmills up and down the L&N railroad line.
+The commissary sold everything from silk stockings to coffins.
+Refrigeration for perishable groceries came from 300 lb. blocks of ice delivered once a week from the plant in Apalachicola, FL.
+Most of the citizens of Hosford depended on the Graves Brothers Company's commissary for their livelihood.
+James Edwin's son, James Richard 'Rip' Graves, worked in the commissary the summer following his freshman year at the University of Florida in 1926.
+He said he never enjoyed another summer as much as that one.

-In 1919, the Company purchased land in what is now Indian River County under the name Sebastian Land Company.
-They purchased 32,000 acres from Bion H. Barnett, founder and principal owner of Barnett National Bank of Jacksonville.
-The main operation consisted of turpentine stills, cattle ranching and timber.
-Vegetables such as potatoes and tomatoes were later grown on the property.
-The first citrus groves were set in 1921.
-The early years of the agricultural operation were very successful producing excellent crops of potatoes and tomatoes.
-They were sold under the brand SELCO, a Sebastian land Company acronym, in New York, Philadelphia, Boston, Pittsburgh and Chicago.
-The Company established the Sebastian River Drainage District in hopes of developing the land after the timber had been harvested.
-But the land depression in 1925 thwarted this plan.
+In 1919, the company purchased land in what is now Indian River County under the name Sebastian Land Company.
+A total of 32,000 acres were purchased from Bion H. Barnett, founder and principal owner of Barnett National Bank of Jacksonville.
+The company's main operation at that time consisted of turpentine stills, cattle ranching and timber.
+Later, vegetables were grown on the property.
+The early years of the agricultural operation were very successful; producing excellent crops of potatoes and tomatoes.
+These crops were sold in New York, Philadelphia, Boston, Pittsburgh and Chicago under the brand name SELCO (an acronym for Sebastian Land Company).
+The first citrus groves were planted in 1921.
+The company also established the Sebastian River Drainage District during that time in hopes of developing the land after the timber had been harvested.
+Unfortunately, that plan was ruined by the land depression which occurred in 1925.

-In 1928, the company built an all electric sawmill in Carabelle, FL.
-The mill used a General Electric steam turbine.
-The Hosford mill was closed due to rising costs and the scarcity of timber.
-The company moved its operation to the electric plant in Carabelle.
-Shortly after, the Carabelle mill and timber contracts were sold to the W.B Harbeson Company of Pensacola for $1,600,000 and the main activities of the company were moved to Wabasso where in 1928, the company purchased its 1st packinghouse.
-A new packinghouse was later built next door in 1930, where it operates today at the intersection of US 1 and C.R.
-510. Following the closing of the Hosford and Carabelle Mills, all employees moved with the company to the Wabasso operation.
-Many local families trace their roots back to these same working families.
-A sawmill was built across the railroad tracks from the packinghouse and a locomotive called "Ninespot" was purchased to haul the timber.
+In 1928, the company built an electric sawmill in Carrabelle, FL which utilized a General Electric steam turbine.
+The Hosford mill was then closed and the company moved its operation to the electric plant in Carrabelle.
+Shortly thereafter, the Carrabelle mill and timber contracts were sold to the W.B.
+Harbeson Company of Pensacola for $1,600,000 and the main activities of Graves Brothers Company were moved to Wabasso, FL (Indian River County), where it bought its first packinghouse in 1928.
+Upon closing the mills in Hosford and Carrabelle, all company employees moved to Wabasso to remain with the company.
+Many local families can trace their roots back to those company employees.
+In 1930, the company built a new packinghouse at the intersection of U.S. 1 and C.R.
+510 where it remains today.
+A sawmill was built across the railroad tracks from the Wabasso packinghouse and a locomotive called "Ninespot" was purchased to haul the timber.
 Ole Ninespot was last seen on exhibition on the west side of U.S. 19 near Lebanon, FL.

-James Richard 'Rip' Graves successfully ran the company for about 30 years during which many changes and innovations took place, including the invention of orange concentrate in 1949.
-In the late 1960's and early 1970's, the company expanded its citrus operation into southern Indian River County, into St. Lucie County in the 1980's and then Hendry County in the 1990's.
-With the dawn of the 21st century, the company's 3rd century, came an unprecedented series of 3 major hurricanes which appear to have changed the state's citrus landscape forever.
+James Richard 'Rip' Graves successfully ran the company from 1946 to 1976.
+During Rip's leadership, many changes and innovations took place in the citrus industry, including the invention of orange concentrate in 1949.
+The company expanded its citrus and agricultural operations three times: into southern Indian River County in the late 1960's and early 1970's, into St. Lucie County in the 1980's and then Hendry County in the 1990's.
+With the dawn of the 21st Century, the company's third century in business, came an unprecedented series of three major hurricanes which appear to have changed Florida's citrus landscape forever.

-Rip handed ownership of the company over to his son, James Richard Graves Jr. and daughter, Elizabeth Graves Bass, in 1976.
-Richard ran the business successfully for 25 years.
-Richard and his nephew, Jeffrey Edwin Bass (4th generation), began working together in 1991.
-At the present time, the company is being run by Jeff, Elizabeth Graves Bass' son and James Edwin's great grandson.
-Graves Brothers Company is the oldest continuous family-run business in Indian River County.
+Rip handed ownership of the company over to his son, James Richard Graves Jr., 'Richard', and daughter, Elizabeth Graves Bass, in 1976.
+Richard ran the business successfully for the next 25 years.
+Richard and his nephew, Jeffrey Edwin Bass (fourth generation), began working together in 1991.
+At the present time, the company is being run by Jeff - Elizabeth Graves Bass' son and James Edwin's great grandson.
+Graves Brothers Company is the oldest continuously family-run business in Indian River County.

 www.GravesBrothersCompany.com